becm/live-tools/README.md

 ## Casper Configuration
 To add data to Live System Ramdisk the script `27livedata` searches for archives and extracts them to a location according to their name.
+This script should be copied to `/usr/share/initramfs-tools/scripts/casper-bottom` of live system base.

 When using a regular data Stick to store a live system it is useful to wave write access to the single live media partition.